|IT Based Tactics||✓|

-Tempe is a city of approximately 162,000 residents, situated between Phoenix and Mesa in Maricopa County, Arizona.
-Like its neighbors, the city has experienced problems with prostitution and domestic minor sex trafficking.
+Tempe is a city of approximately 188,000 residents, situated between Phoenix and Mesa in Maricopa County, Arizona.
+Like its neighbors, the city has experienced widespread and persistent problems with prostitution and sex trafficking (particularly of minors).
+Between 2012 and early 2013, police had shut down 24 businesses for violating prostitution ordinances, most if which were massage parlors serving as fronts for prostitution and more than 100 cases had been presented to the District Attorney’s office.
 Among the problems associated with commercial sex in Tempe have been the assault and murder of prostituted women.
-For example, in 2011 a man was arrested for murdering his prostituted “girlfriend” (i.e., he was her pimp, so she was actually his victim), who was also investigated for the murder of a previous girlfriend killed in 2006 and discovered in 2011.
-Between 2012 and early 2013, police had shut down 24 businesses for violating prostitution ordinances, most if which were massage parlors serving as fronts for prostitution and more than 100 cases have been presented to the District Attorney’s office.
+For example, in 2011 a man was arrested for murdering his prostituted “girlfriend” (i.e., he was her pimp, so she was actually his victim), who was also investigated for the murder of a previous “girlfriend” killed in 2006 and discovered in 2011.

 In July 2019, twenty-five people in the Valley were arrested on child sex-trafficking charges in a multi-agency sting operation called Operation Summer Shield.
 The arrests came after an undercover operation by the Tempe Police Department, the Mesa Police Department, Homeland Security Investigations, and the Arizona Attorney General’s Office.
 The men arrested ranged in age from 19 to 63 years old, and they faced charges that include child sex trafficking, sexual abuse, luring of a minor for sexual exploitation, attempted sex conduct with a minor, furnishing harmful materials to a minor, and possession of dangerous drugs.
 Undercover officers and detectives had placed ads on various websites and apps used by people interested in illegal sex acts with children.
 The suspects are named and pictured on a Tempe Police Department News release.